chinanderm/portfolio/README.md

 * [multer](https://github.com/expressjs/multer#readme)

 ## Handrail
 A web application for user researchers to plan, conduct, analyze, and report on their research.
+I was the lead Frontend developer for the application.

 Visit: https://handrailux.com